 The decoders list is comma (,) separated.
 Example:

 Front Panel is an additional module for MicroUI library.
 When the MicroUI module is installed, install this module in order to be able to simulate UI drawings on the Simulator.
 See Installation to install the module.

-The properties file must / can contain the following properties:
+The properties file can additional properties: